rstyczynski/umc/README.md

 Above shows that during 15 seconds of collecting data, data read on eth0 was faster than 50000 bytes/s during 5 seconds.
 Duringn other 10 seconds, eth0 was less utilized.

 ## More complex example.
-Chaining real time conditional execution woth real time conditional flag raise and clear.
+Chaining real time conditional execution with real time conditional flag raise and clear.

 During presented below oepration netowrk card received twice higer load.
 First time for 10+8 seconds, and second time for 10+3 seconds.